Am I eligible to train?

 - Range of personal interests

-All potential candidates are reminded of our shared commitment to safeguarding children in schools.
-All candidates undergo rigorous background checks and we expect you to fully engage with and adhere to the safeguarding procedures and policies within your placement school including PREVENT duty.
-We commit to keeping you up to date with all relevant legislation and will rigorously remind you and make reference to how to conduct yourself in order to maintain your own safety and that of the young people you work with in school.
+All candidates undergo rigorous background checks and trainees are expected to fully engage with, and adhere to, the safeguarding procedures and policies within their placement school including the Prevent duty.
+CTTC commit to keeping trainees up to date with all relevant legislation and will rigorously remind trainees and refer to how to conduct themselves to maintain their own safety and that of the young people they work with in school.

 During the interview process, candidates will be asked to account for any gaps in employment or study.

 Offers of a training place are subject to: